peteroupc/peteroupc.github.io/exporand.md

 1. If **a** has unsampled digits before the last sampled digit in its fractional part, set each of those unsampled digits to a digit chosen uniformly at random.
 Do the same for **b**.
 2. If **a** has fewer digits in its fractional part than **b** (or vice versa), sample enough digits (by setting them to uniform random digits, such as unbiased random bits if **a** and **b** store binary, or base-2, digits) so that both PSRNs' fractional parts have the same number of digits.
-3. If both **a** and **b** have no non-zero digits in their fractional parts, and if their integer parts are both 0, then do the following.
+3. If either **a** or **b** has an integer part of 0 and a fractional part with no non-zero digits, then do the following.
 (This step is crucial for correctness when both PSRNs' intervals cover the number 0, since the distribution of their product is different from the usual case.)
      1. Append a digit chosen uniformly at random to **a**'s fractional part.
 Do the same for **b**.
-     2. If both digits chosen in the previous substep were zeros, go to the previous substep.
+     2. If either **a** or **b** has an integer part of 0 and a fractional part with no non-zero digits, go to the previous substep.
 4. Let _afp_ be **a**'s integer and fractional parts packed into an integer, as explained in the example, and let _bfp_ be **b**'s integer and fractional parts packed the same way.
 (For example, if **a** represents the number 83.12344..., _afp_ is 8312344.)
 Let _digitcount_ be the number of digits in **a**'s fractional part.
 5. Calculate _n1_ = _afp_\*_bfp_, _n2_ = _afp_\*(_bfp_+1), _n3_ = (_afp_+1)\*_bfp_, and _n4_ = (_afp_+1)\*(_bfp_+1).
 6. Set _minv_ to the minimum and _maxv_ to the maximum of the four numbers just calculated.
 Set _midmin_ to min(_n2_, _n3_) and _midmax_ to max(_n2_, _n3_).